the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Oracles start at +6 Faith, +1 Culture and increase to +8 Faith, +2 Culture with Chemistry, but no longer provide Happiness.
 - The Temple is nerfed to remove both the bonus to Local Happiness and the instant Pantheon (which was formerly a guaranteed Turn 1 Religion via free Great Prophet prior to them being nerfed in the base scenario).
 - Fuel Depots are also nerfed: they only add +1 Culture to Oil tiles.
+- Plantations have been taken from them and given to Deadrock Clan as a Greenhouse replacement (and are nerfed).
 - Sanctums are buffed: they add +1 Faith while the faction has Power and don't have as much of a reduction in Science gain compared to standard Libraries.
 - College of Mystics is buffed: it no longer has reduced Science gain compared to standard Universities, adds an unconditional +2 Culture, and adds +1 Faith while the faction has Power.
 However, it no longer adds Great Scientist Points.
 - Initiate Schools are nerfed: they lose the added Science yields to Rubble/Ruins and the extra starting XP to new units is only granted to Armor units.
 However, they add +1 Culture/Faith while the faction has Power.
 - War Council's Production boost only applies to Armor units.
 It now adds a 5% Unhappiness reduction in all cities, but the faction has to be at war for it to apply.
 - Seer Council's old effect has been thrown out.
 It now adds +2 Culture to every owned Fuel Depot and College of Mystics, a +25% Production boost towards Faith buildings, and most importantly of all, allows the faction to convert Production into Faith.
+- New UB: Ignitor's Tower (new Town Hall replacement, retains the 75% boost to Worker training speed but adds 80 City HP instead of 20% total Food, +2 Production with extra Slaves instead of +2 Food, and +1 Culture/Faith with Books access)

 ### Deadrock Clan
 - Narcotics farms are buffed to start at +4 Culture, +2 Water, and gain an additional +4 Culture at Social Engineering.
 - Clan Hideout buffed to +2 Water and +100 City HP.
+- Shake Down Survivors now costs 30 Production, provides 4 Slaves, and awards a free Gangboss.
 - Clansmen no longer require Clubhouses to be built.
+- As mentioned above, Plantations now belong to them instead of Ignis.
+They lose the 20% total Food bonus and regain the standard Greenhouse boosts to Food (+2 to the city itself, +1 to Grain/Tubers, +1 Farmer slot), and only give a 50% boost to Worker training speed.
+They also add +1 Food to active Farmers in the city and +1 Culture to worked Narcotics farm tiles.
 - Information Markets add +1 Water while the faction has Power and no longer have reduced Science gain compared to standard Libraries, but also no longer give Great Scientist Points.
 - Clubhouses are pushed back to Civil Service where they should be, instead of being available at Secrets of the Past.
 They also lose the -1 Food penalty, add +2 Water by default instead of needing to own Slaves, and no longer cost maintenance.
 - Trade Colleges no longer have reduced Science gain compared to standard Universities and generate +2 Water per turn instead of costing maintenance.
 They no longer add Culture or Great Administrator Points.